 Electronics: Built-in battery, 50 hours playtime

-Sound Quality: Bold and rich bass tones
+Sound Quality: warm, rich tone

-Portability Features: Lightweight
+Portability Features: easy to carry

 Yamaha JR1 FG Junior 3/4 Size Acoustic Guitar, Natural